 Take Raytown Road south of I-470 to Longview Road.
 Turn east on Longview Road and follow it to the boat ramp and marina.

 Largemouth bass numbers continue to improve slowly and the size structure is very good.
 Some very nice stringers of bass were weighed in during local tournaments.
 Anglers should concentrate on the edges of vegetation in the cooler months and deeper woody cover during the summer for best results.
 The shallower the fish, the faster and more aggressive the lure type you should use.
 Spinner baits, topwater and shallow running crankbaits can be fished quickly and induce aggressive strikes in the spring.
-Channel catfish numbers remain high, with an average size of around a pound.
+Channel catfish numbers remain high, with an average size of around a pound, but fish over 20 inches are available as well.
 Nightcrawlers and prepared bait fished on shallow flats works well for channel cats.
 The high densities of channel catfish will provide plenty of good summer fishing.
 Anglers are encouraged to harvest their daily limit of 10 channel catfish.

-Common carp, while an undesirable component of the fishery, carp can provide abundant fishing opportunities at Longview.
+Common carp, while an undesirable component of the fishery, carp can provide abundant fishing opportunities at Longview Lake.
 Use small single hooks and small chunks of dough bait in the backs of the coves starting in the late May.
 Fly fisherman can enjoy carp fishing when they are in the shallows from May through June.
 White bass are abundant and can often be caught by fishing windblown banks or points in summer and early fall.
 Try fishing with jigs, spoons, or any bait that imitates shad for best results.
-Trolling can be a good way to locate white bass.
+Trolling can be a good way to locate white bass, but schooling fish on windy points can be seen feeding on shad at the surface.
+When surface feeding white bass will take almost any lure but a 3" swim shad is always a good choice.
 Flathead catfish are growing very well in Longview Lake.
-Sampling has shown natural reproduction is occurring with all sizes of fish found including some over 40 pounds.
+Sampling has shown natural reproduction is occurring with all sizes of fish found including some over 50 pounds.
 Flathead catfish prefer live baits and are found in rocky areas or areas with lots of brush.
 Fishing is limited to rod and reel only at Longview Lake.